 What to do when there may have been a failure or inaccuracy: telling a person about a penalty when there may have been a main duty failure or an inaccurate certificate

-When the Penalties Consistency Panel (the panel) has authorised the Customer Relationship Manager (CRM), Mid-sized Business Customer Engagement Team (CET) or Caseworker to investigate further, the CRM, CET or Caseworker must then discuss the failure and the potential penalties with the Senior Accounting Officer (SAO) as soon as possible.
+When the Penalties Consistency Panel (the panel) has authorised the Customer Compliance Manager (CCM), Mid-sized Business Customer Engagement Team (CET) or Caseworker to investigate further, the CCM, CET or Caseworker must then discuss the failure and the potential penalties with the Senior Accounting Officer (SAO) as soon as possible.

 It is not appropriate or necessary in either circumstance to issue the Human Rights factsheet CC/FS9.
 This is because the penalties are not tax geared, they are primarily administrative and they are not capable of mitigation.

-The CRM, CET or Caseworker must write a letter to the customer
+The CCM, CET or Caseworker must write a letter to the customer